AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 * Allow flexibility around naming conventions and the management of locale-specific contents, such as locale prefix versus suffix, or locale-specific contents in a separate catalog.
 * Support access to locale-specific versions.
 * Aggregate objects, such as Image Sets, can sometimes contain generic references to potentially locale-specific contents.
-* Supports all contents managed by catalogs that need localization, including images, Image Sets, vignettes, materials, and viewer configuration records.
+* Supports all catalog-managed content needing localization, including images, sets, vignettes, materials, and configurations.
 * Minimize changes to the IPS database and IS manifest mechanisms.
 * Support for static contents such as videos and skins is added when RFC IS-63 is implemented.
 * The default locale is configurable.